 At first there was no sign of any Germans, but soon the area was illuminated by flares and searchlights.
 Trucks were seen approaching, so the raiders still on the beach swam out after exchanging torch signals with the cover party.
 The LCA gunners withheld their fire in order not to reveal their position.
 During this time another raider party called at a farmhouse, and was informed that the arrival of a two-man German bicycle patrol was imminent.
 The raiders set a rope across the road to dismount the Germans, but no sooner had they dome this than a Junkers Ju 87 dive-bomber attacked the waiting LCAs.

 Private J. Davidson, a Bren gunner on one of the LCAs, now discovered that his LCA was half full of water and had only one engine operative.
-Even so, as the Stuka made a second strafing, Davidson managed to put two bursts into the aeroplane.
+Even so, as the dive-bomber made a second strafing attack, Davidson managed to put two bursts into the aeroplane.

 The official report of the operation suggests a successful landing but that the raiders lacked the time to complete their intended tasks.
 The commandos had difficulty contacting the LCAs which were, in any event, too far off the beach to come in and lift them off, so the men had to swim out to the craft.
 The commandos suffered no casualties, but managed to seize a number of German documents, and in overall terms the operation clearly revealed the need for better planning and execution.